Midnight145/HackUNT-2022/server/Server Spec.md

 # Server Spec

+## Initial Setup

+- The server is a TCP server that listens on port `31337`.
+All user verification is via the UUID stored with the client.
+- UUID generation is done on the server, generate your UUID with `register` and store it.

 ## Passing Commands

 - Commands will be passed in the format of `uuid::command::param1::param2::...`
 - Likewise, responses will be passed in a '::' delimited format, as outlined below

 ## Commands

+- ### register
+  - Registers the user with the server and returns the UUID to be stored with the client.
+  - Parameters: name, age
+  - Example: `register::John Smith::21`
+  - Returns `success::[uuid]`
+  - Returns `failure::[reason]`

 - ### reserve
   - Creates a movie reservation and adds it to the database